History of Bangkok: Thonburi

 Ayutthaya was razed by the Burmese in 1767.
 In the following months, multiple factions competed for control of the kingdom's lands.
 Of these, Phraya Tak, governor of Tak and a general fighting in Ayutthaya's defence prior to its fall, emerged as the strongest.
-After succeeding in reclaiming the cities of Ayutthaya and Bangkok, Phraya Tak declared himself king (popularly known as King Taksin) in 1768 and established Thonburi as his capital.
+After succeeding in reclaiming the cities of Ayutthaya and Bangkok, Phraya Tak declared himself king (popularly known as King Taksin) on 28 December 1767 and established Thonburi as his capital.
 Reasons given for this change include the totality of Ayutthaya's destruction and Thonburi's strategic location.
 Being a fortified town with a sizeable population meant that not much would need to be reconstructed.
 The existence of an old Chinese trading settlement on the eastern bank allowed Taksin to use his Chinese connections to import rice and revive trade.

 King Taksin had the city area extended northwards to border the Bangkok Noi Canal.
 A moat was dug to protect the city's western border, on which new city walls and fortifications were built.
 Moats and walls were also constructed on the eastern bank, encircling the city together with the canals on the western side.
 The king's palace (Thonburi Palace) was built within the old city walls, including the temples of Wat Chaeng (Wat Arun) and Wat Thai Talat (Wat Molilokkayaram) within the palace grounds.
 Outlying orchards were re-landscaped for rice farming.

 Much of Taksin's reign was spent in military campaigns to consolidate the Thonburi Kingdom's hold over Siamese lands.
 His kingdom, however, would last only until 1782 when a coup was mounted against him, and the general Chao Phraya Chakri established himself as king, later to be known as Phutthayotfa Chulalok or Rama I.

 Rattanakosin

-Rama I re-established the capital on the more strategic east bank of the river, relocating the Chinese already settled there to the area between Wat Sam Pluem and Wat Sampheng.
-(The area is now Bangkok's Chinatown.)
+Rama I re-established the capital on the more strategic east bank of the river, relocating the Chinese already settled there to the area between Wat Sam Pluem and Wat Sampheng (which developed into Bangkok's Chinatown).
 Fortifications were rebuilt, and another series of moats was created, encircling the city in an area known as Rattanakosin Island.